getappmap/appmap-js/docs/setup-appmap-in-your-code-editor/generate-appmap-data-with-request-recording.md

 ---
 layout: docs
 title: Docs - AppMap in your Code Editor
-description: "Learn to use AppMap to configure your app to record AppMaps of HTTP requests, easily sort and name them."
+description: "Learn to use AppMap to configure your app to record AppMap Data of HTTP requests, easily sort and name them."
-name: Generate AppMaps with Request Recording
+name: Generate AppMap Data with Request Recording
 setup-appmap-ide: true
-redirect_from: [/docs/your-first-15-minutes-with-appmap/streaming-appmaps-with-request-recording]
+redirect_from: [/docs/your-first-15-minutes-with-appmap/streaming-appmaps-with-request-recording, /docs/setup-appmap-in-your-code-editor/generate-appmaps-with-request-recording]
 step: 5
 ---

-# Generate AppMaps with Request Recording
+# Generate AppMap Data with Request Recording

 You can configure your application to record an AppMap of each HTTP server request.

 Some characteristics of request recording include:

 * **Named for the route** The name of each AppMap contains the HTTP request method and path, so you can see at a glance what request AppMap contains.
-* **Sortable by timestamp** In the AppMap extension, requests AppMaps are sorted by timestamp, with newest AppMaps at the top.
+* **Sortable by timestamp** In the AppMap extension, AppMap Data recorded from requests are sorted by timestamp, with newest AppMap Diagrams at the top.
 So you can see a chronology of the requests that your app is serving.

 For details on requests recording, see: